Updated November 2017

 received fewer style points because of their bulky cuts.
 The Black Diamond CoEfficient Hoody

-lost points due to its super long cut, which works great when tucked under a harness, but we thought it looks awkward over a casual pair of jeans.
+lost points due to its super extended cut, which works great when tucked under a harness, but we thought it looks awkward over a casual pair of jeans.
 Remember, style is subjective, and if a jacket fits you better than it did our testers, feel free to throw our fashion advice out the window.

 Our selection of midweight fleeces, Clockwise: The North Face FuseForm Progressor Hoodie, The Patagonia R3 Hoody, The Patagonia Performance Better Sweater Hoody, The Mountain Hardwear Monkey Man Grid II, The Columbia Steens Mountain 2.0, The Arc'teryx Fortrez Hoody